 START ON A FULL TUMMY

 Piggybacking on our previous post, before heading out on your trick-or-treating adventures, prepare your family a well-balanced and filling meal.
 Starting with a full tummy encourages healthy eating, good conversation, and children will be less inclined to over-consume.
 Hopefully, as they are enjoying your well-cooked meal they won’t even realize your hidden agenda.

-Long gone are the days of sending your kids off with a pillow case to fill with as much candy as their hearts desire.
+Long gone are the days of sending your kids off with a pillowcase to fill with as much candy as their hearts desire.
 That’s what I used when trick-or-treating growing up.
 Needless to say, I had lots of dental visits.
 Provide your kids with a small bag or container for their evening to help reduce the candy collection!
-Teach them to think quality of their candy, verses quantity.
+Teach them to think quality of their candy, versus quantity.

 ENJOY THE EXERCISE

 As a kid, my favorite part of Halloween was the journey of trick-or-treating.
 I loved walking the neighborhood and seeing the festive homes and costumes.
 Before I knew it, I had walked several miles and was always exhausted!
 Maximize this opportunity for exercise and encourage kids to bring their step counters or Fitbits.
 Make it a competition to see who walks the most steps, instead of who collects the most candy!

 There’s no shame in bargaining with your kids!
 We let our kids keep a few of their favorite candies, and offer to buy the rest!
 That’s right… we usually offer a few dollars in exchange for the contents of their candy basket.
 You could also allow them to trade in their candy for a toy or book they have been wanting!
 This is a win-win for both the parents and children!